Skip to content

 Tirzepatide, in SURMOUNT-1, went further: about 15% at 5 mg, and roughly 20–21% at the 15 mg dose over 72 weeks3.
 That result underpins the FDA approval of Zepbound4.

 The most direct comparison comes from SURPASS-2, a head-to-head trial in adults with type 2 diabetes.
 There, tirzepatide beat semaglutide 1 mg on both blood-sugar control and weight reduction5.
 It is a diabetes trial rather than an obesity trial, so read it as directional for weight — but the direction is consistent: tirzepatide tends to win on magnitude.
+Magnitude is not the only number worth tracking, though: body-composition substudies show a real share of that loss on either molecule is lean mass, not fat — see how much muscle you actually lose on a GLP-1 for the DXA-measured numbers side by side.

 So why would anyone pick semaglutide?